iic-jku/SG13CMOS_SPARX/README.md

 ## Overview
-SPARX stands for Six-Port Automated Receiver.

 The complete layout is generated in Python using self-made RF devices as a GDSFactory IHP PDK add-on.
 S-parameter simulation of the passive RF structures is performed with AWS Palace.
 With KLayout, Magic, and Netgen, a complete LVS, DRC, and RCX verification flow is implemented.
 The SBD-based power detector is designed in Xschem and simulated with ngspice and VACASK.
 This repository is controlled by a Makefile.
 Just clone it and run `make all` to build the six-port receiver at 160 GHz and verify the power detector cell.
 To generate a frequency-scalable layout at a different target frequency, for example 77 GHz, run `make build-layout FREQ=77`.
 The following video demonstrates the generation of six-port receivers from 60 GHz to 300 GHz in under one minute.

 **Index Terms:** Branch-line coupler, frequency-scalable layout, GDSFactory, hairpin coupled-line bandpass filter, IHP Open-PDK, mmWave, open-source EDA, power detector, programmatic layout, Schottky barrier diode, six-port receiver, Wilkinson power divider.